chatapazar/amq-streams-2022/1-introduction-amq-streams/intro.md

   ![](../images/setup-4.png)

-* check zookeeper and kafka process
+* open new terminal and check zookeeper and kafka process
   ```bash
   jps
   ```